ustaxcourt/ef-cms/docs/blue-green-migration.md

     ```bash
     aws dynamodb put-item --region us-east-1 --table-name "efcms-deploy-${ENV}" --item '{"pk":{"S":"maintenance-mode"},"sk":{"S":"maintenance-mode"},"current":{"BOOL": false}}'
     ```
+9. Delete the destination DynamoDB tables from us-east-1 and us-west-1.
+10. Delete the destination ElasticSearch cluster from us-east-1.
-9. Rerun the circle deploy from step 4
+11. Rerun the circle deploy from step 4
-10. If the environment is NOT prod, setup test users and judges so smoketests will pass:
+12. If the environment is NOT prod, setup test users and judges so smoketests will pass:
     ```bash
     node shared/admin-tools/user/setup-test-users.js
     ```